-How The ACLU Is Evolving To Fight Trump In Streets–Not Just The Courtroom | Fast Company
+How The ACLU Is Evolving To Fight Trump In Streets–Not Just The Courtroom

 People Power, which is backed by the ACLU, launched just days before on March 11.
 It represents a proactive move for the nonprofit civil rights group, whose primary mission for the last hundred years has been to challenge discriminatory practices, policies, and actions in court.
 In addition to defending people’s rights when they are violated, the group is now hoping to enlist more people to lobby for the rights of others in ways that could lead to policy or law changes that afford people more civil protections before they get targeted.

-Fiaz Shakir, the group’s national policy director, says that because the current administration is enacting sweeping changes that could lead to widespread civil rights, like foreign travel bans and mass deportations for undocumented workers, it was time for their own countermeasures to evolve.
+Fiaz Shakir, the group’s national policy director, says that because the current administration is enacting sweeping changes that could lead to widespread civil rights concerns, like foreign travel bans and mass deportations for undocumented workers, it was time for their own countermeasures to evolve.
 In fact, their supporters expected it.

 “After the election we saw that people were rushing to the ACLU with their financial contributions and with their e-mail address sign-ups to tell us that, you know, ‘Tag you’re it: You’re the leader of the resistance movement,’” Shakir says.
 “The most common question I was being asked was, ‘What can I do, and how can I do it with others to help?’”